 Heat up a bit of oil in a non-stick skillet or a cast iron pan over medium heat.
 Add the mushroom slices in a single layer and cook undisturbed until golden and crispy, about 2-3 minutes.
 Flip and continue to cook.
 By now the mushrooms should be slightly shrivelled and quite golden.
 Drain on paper towels and repeat until all of the mushroom slices are cooked.
 Season the mushrooms with salt and pepper while still hot.

 Add two and a half tablespoons of oil to the same skillet and heat over medium low heat.
 Add the sliced shallots and gently fry, stirring occasionally until they turn golden brown, about 5-8 minutes.
-Keep a close watch as shallots can deepen in colour quite quickly.
+Keep a close watch as shallots can deepen in color quite quickly.
 When golden, turn off the heat, scoop out the shallots and drain on paper towels.
 Let the shallot oil cool and set aside for the dressing.

 In the same skillet, quickly wilt the spinach.
 Season with salt and pepper and set aside.
 Whisk together the dressing ingredients and toss into the quinoa.
 I used all of the dressing, but start out with half and taste as you go.
 To plate, scoop a generous amount of quinoa on a plate or in a bowl.
 Top with the mushrooms, spinach and sliced avocado.
 Garnish with the crispy shallots and green onions.
 Enjoy!